xaviermouy/SoundScope/README.md

 ```
 The code above requires to have ecosound installed.
 To install ecosound use the command: pip intall ecosound

-## Found a bug or want new feature?
+# Found a bug or want new feature?

-**Bugs:**
+### Bugs:
 If you found a bug please add an entry to the [issues list](https://github.com/xaviermouy/SoundScope/issues) with the label "bug".
-PLease include as much information as possible.
+Please include as much information as possible.

-** New features:**
+### New features:
 If you want new functionalities to be added to SoundScope, adden try to the [issues list](https://github.com/xaviermouy/SoundScope/issues) with the label "enhancement".
 Use the
 thumbs up emoji to boost the priority of a new features.